 Let’s do a comeback in the past … Before I had my own Talos 2 machine, some benchmarks were published on Phoronix in 2018 and 2019.
 I remembered that some benchmarks gave good results but that few of them were not at the expected level of performance.
 On the other hand, and with benchmark reports here and there with various configurations, I forgot with which machines the Talos 2 was in competition.

 Also, after the initial articles, some fixes were done very fast and proposed to concerned projects.
-There is an article, Improving performance of Phoronix benchmarks on POWER9, that analyzed some benchmarks run in the initial Phoronix article, focusing only on benchmarks that did not performed well on Talos 2: LBM Parboil, x264 video encoding, Primesieve, LAME, FLAC, OpenSSL, Scikit-Learn and Blender.
+There is an article, Improving performance of Phoronix benchmarks on POWER9, that analyzed some benchmarks run in the initial Phoronix article, focusing only on benchmarks that did not perform well on Talos 2: LBM Parboil, x264 video encoding, Primesieve, LAME, FLAC, OpenSSL, Scikit-Learn and Blender.
 The article proposes a description of the situation and suggests changes.
 Note that sometimes, changes were obvious, for example it appeared that a benchmark missed an optimization option!

 Let’s remind that in the Phoronix benchmarks, some of them showed that the Talos 2 performed well.
 For example: Stockfish, LLVM Compilation, 7zip and Zstd compression, TinyMembench, Postgresql.
 We will come back on that in details.

-I started to read all the articles and thanks to the benchmark indentifier in some of them, I was able to run these old testsuites to have a snapshot on my own config, see what works or not, practice the phoronix-test-suite tool, etc.
+I started to read all the articles and thanks to the benchmark identifier in some of them, I was able to run these old testsuites to have a snapshot on my own config, see what works or not, practice the phoronix-test-suite tool, etc.

 I also took some comments from any articles and comments.